rubyworks/indexer/README.md

 very flexible in it's parsing of the YAML, it really is a quick and user-friendly way to go.
 Typically this file will be called `Index.yml`, but there is no name requirement.
-In fact, Indexer will also let you split the metadata up over mutliple files, and can even go as far as using a *file store*,  which is a directory of files, one for each field.
+In fact, Indexer will also let you split the metadata up over multiple files, and can even go as far as using a *file store*,  which is a directory of files, one for each field.

 The second choice is, in many respects, the nicest because it does not require any